Everyday Life in Mannheim

 Validity

-The VRN JugendticketBW is valid in all public transport buses and trams in Baden-Württemberg and the entire VRN area (in West Palatinate also on school days starting from 2 p.m.), but not in long-distance buses or trains (e.g., IC, EC, ICE of Deutsche Bahn AG).
-Included in the VRN area is the usage of the so-called Call Cab (Ruftaxi).
+The D-Ticket JugendBW is valid in all regional public transport trains, trams, and buses, but not in long-distance buses or trains (e.g., IC, EC, ICE of Deutsche Bahn AG).
+Included in the VRN area is the usage of the so-called Call Cab (Ruftaxi) (website in German only).

-The VRN JugendticketBW is valid at all times during the day.
-It cannot be transferred, and users cannot take somebody with them for free.
-The ticket is only valid in second class and cannot be updated to first class.
+7, it cannot be transferred, and users cannot take somebody with them for free.
+The ticket is only valid in the second class and cannot be updated to first class.
+How to purchase the ticket

 How to purchase the ticket

-– with the order form online or via post
+-with an order form online or by post

 Evening and weekend regulation